SNU-ARC/song/README.md

 ## 2. Build graph index to run approximate nearest neighbor search algorithm

-BASE_VECTOR_PATH denotes path of vectors used to build graph.
-This yields bfsg.data and bfsg.graph, which would be used to run query.
+`BASE_VECTOR_PATH` denotes path of vectors used to build graph.
+This yields `bfsg.data` and `bfsg.graph`, which would be used to run query.

 ```shell
 Usage: ./build_graph.sh BASE_VECTOR_PATH NUM_VEC VEC_DIM l2